Padel is a fun and healthy way to spend your free time.

 The ball must be dropped and bounce before contact.
 There are LETs and a fault, like in tennis.

 A point is over when the ball either bounces twice on the turf without being returned or if a shot makes contact with a wall in air.
+Scoring is the same as tennis.

 Think of the walls as a tool.
 Allow the ball to go past you, off the wall, and come back at a slower speed making your shot easier.